-Aside: My dog, Jet, featured in all my pushups videos.
+My dog, Jet, features in all my pushups videos.
 Sometimes he tried to be helpful and other times not!
-Thankfully, he mostly just flopped on his mat in the background and waited for me to finish the pushups and give him a treat.
+Thankfully, he mostly flopped on his mat in the background and waited for me to finish the pushups and give him a treat.

 “What is the meaning of life?
-It’s a big question, it’s a daunting question.
+It’s a big question.
+[And] it’s a daunting question.
 But thankfully, today I have the answer.”